DridrM/bbca_analysis_project/README.md

 # BBCA analysis project

 ## Presentation
 The BBCA New Building Standard, first published in 2016, is the first method for measuring the carbon footprint of new buildings throughout their life cycle (construction, operation, and end-of-life).
 Its goal is to highlight exemplary low-carbon buildings and promote best practices in reducing carbon emissions.
-/!\ Note : I made this project back in 2022, so the data are not up-to-date.
+> **WARNING**: Note : I made this project back in 2022, so the data are not up-to-date.

 ## Goal of the study
 In this study, we will use a dump of the BBCA building database to analyze the effects of the BBCA standard on new buildings :